lsauer/csharp-singleton/README.md

 ### Tests

-This library has been tested by the MSTest Unit Testing Framework.
+This library has been tested by the <a href="https://xunit.github.io/docs/comparisons.html" target="_blank"> XUnit Testing Framework</a>.
 Tests are run with several classes, one of with `AClass` adhering to a straightforward cannonical inheritance schema:

 **Fig 1:**
 <img src="https://googledrive.com/host/0ByqWUM5YoR35ZWhvaXFrZ2pRcmM/SingletonTest-Class-Diagram.svg"/>